Guide to Work, Study, Travel and Living Abroad

 Pros:

 Not having to learn Spanish!
-English is the national language of Belize, and is spoken by expats and locals alike.
+English is the national language of Belize and is spoken by expats and locals alike.

 Cons:

-In Belize the rainy season runs from June to November, with an approximate 20% risk of hurricanes and tropical storms from July to October.
-Due to foreign investment and development, Belize has many environmental issues that threaten its ecosystem, such as deforestation, waste management, and the discovery of crude oil reserves located in protected territory.
+In Belize, the rainy season runs from June to November, with an approximate 20% risk of hurricanes and tropical storms from July to October.
+Due to foreign investment and development, Belize has many environmental issues that threaten its ecosystem, such as deforestation, waste management, and the discovery of crude oil reserves in protected territory.

 Bolivia